dsl-toolkit/dsl-toolkit/newPackagesBabel/demeter-di/README.md

 ```

 This way, if a server is passed as an argument to the container function, it will be used instead of creating a new Hapi server.
 Also, the container.init is called at the end, to start the server and handle the routes.

+# More intellectual munition for you
+TLDR begin;

+The Law of Demeter (LoD), the Inversion of Control (IoC) principle, also known as the Hollywood Principle, and Dependency Injection (DI) containers are all related concepts in software design that aim to promote loose coupling and maintainability in the code.

+The Law of Demeter states that an object should only interact with its immediate neighbors, and not with objects that are further away.
+It helps to reduce the number of connections between objects and the impact of changes in one part of the code on other parts of the code.
+The LoD is mainly focused on the interactions between objects, and how they should be limited to reduce dependencies.

+The Inversion of Control principle, on the other hand, is mainly focused on the control flow of a system.
+It states that the control of a system should be inverted, meaning that instead of the objects controlling the flow of the program, the flow of the program should control the objects.
+This is achieved by having objects that are dependent on other objects, rather than objects that are tightly coupled to one another.

+Dependency Injection (DI) containers are tools that help developers manage the dependencies between objects and follow the principles of LoD and IoC.
+They provide an API for defining and composing services and constants, and managing their dependencies in a way that follows the LoD and IoC principles.

+A DI container allows developers to define and compose services and constants within a container, and manage their dependencies in a way that follows the LoD and IoC principles.
+It can be used to create instances of objects and manage their dependencies, it also allows you to create a new instance of a service each time it's accessed, and it can also be used to create a singleton service that's only created once.

+In summary, all these concepts are closely related and complement each other, and are often used together to improve the design and maintainability of a software system.
+The Law of Demeter and the Inversion of Control principle are mainly focused on limiting the interactions between objects and inverting the control flow of a system respectively, while Dependency Injection (DI) containers are a tool to help developers manage the dependencies between objects and follow the principles of LoD and IoC.

+TLDR end;